AgentSEO Documentation

 - Navigate to WhatsApp > API Setup in the left sidebar.

-- Here you will find your Temporary Access Token (note: temporary token lasts up to 24 hours, but test numbers can last up to 90 days.
-For production, you will need to generate a permanent system token in Business Settings), Phone Number ID, and WhatsApp Business Account ID.
+- Here you will find your Temporary Access Token (Note: For production, you will need to generate a permanent system token in Business Settings), and your Phone Number ID.

 AgentSEO is powered by an ecosystem of specialized AI agents and tools that work together to manage your content pipeline, from ideation to publishing.